-- Feeds a crowd - This recipe makes a half sheet pan - that's about 24 portions depending on how large you slice the pieces.
+- Feeds a crowd - This recipe makes a half-sheet pan - that's about 24 portions depending on how large you slice the pieces.
 So, this cake is perfect for potlucks, birthdays, large gatherings, and casual game-day spreads.
 For smaller groups, the recipe can easily be cut in half (see notes in the recipe card below).
 A half recipe fits a quarter sheet pan and yields 12 slices.

 NOTE: All the photos in this post depict images using a half recipe.

-This easy homemade chocolate cake starts with a batter made with basic pantry staples.
-Buttermilk, along with the combination of oil and butter, adds moisture to the cake.
-Cocoa powder provides a deep chocolate flavor.
+- Cocoa powder provides a deep chocolate flavor.
 Be sure to use unsweetened cocoa powder, such as Hershey's.